Can you send me more information?

 - Is the course written and led by recognised industry experts ?

 Do I work for myself or for you?

 That depends.
-With the FOUNDATION Diploma in Antenatal Education and Teaching and the ADVANCED Diploma in Antenatal, Hypnobirthing Education and Teaching you can work for yourself.
-If you want to teach for us you must complete the Advanced Diploma.
+With the Diploma in Antenatal Education and Teaching and the EXTENDED Diploma in Antenatal, Hypnobirthing Education and Teaching you can work for yourself.
+If you want to teach for us you must complete the EXTENDED Diploma.
 However you can still work independently alongside working for us as well.
-In short the ADVANCED Diploma in Antenatal, Hypnobirthing Education and Teaching has more options and more ability to earn money.
+In short the EXTENDED Diploma in Antenatal, Hypnobirthing Education and Teaching has more options and more ability to earn money.